plokhotnyuk/jsoniter-scala/README.md

 Other benchmarks with results for jsoniter-scala:
 - [comparison](https://github.com/sirthias/borer/pull/30) with other JSON parsers for Scala mostly on samples from real APIs, but with mapping to simple types only like strings and primitives and results for GraalVM EE Java8 only
-- [comparison](https://github.com/dkomanov/scala-serialization/pull/8) with best binary parsers and serializers for Scala
+- [comparison](https://github.com/dkomanov/scala-serialization/pull/8) with the best binary parsers and serializers for Scala
 - [comparison](https://github.com/saint1991/serialization-benchmark) with different binary and text serializers for Scala
 - [comparison](https://github.com/tkrs/json-bench) with JSON serializers for Scala on synthetic samples
 - [comparison](https://github.com/yanns/scala-json-parsers-performance) with JSON parsers for Scala when parsing from/to a string representation
-- [comparison](https://github.com/guillaumebort/mison/pull/1) with a state of the art filter that by "building structural indices converts control flow into data flow, thereby largely eliminating inherently unpredictable branches in the program and exploiting the parallelism available in modern processors"
+- [comparison](https://github.com/guillaumebort/mison/pull/1) with a state-of-the-art filter that by "building structural indices converts control flow into data flow, thereby largely eliminating inherently unpredictable branches in the program and exploiting the parallelism available in modern processors"